 Public Amenities, Services, Civic Organizations

 Bronzeville residents enjoy access to Dunbar and Southside parks, and the northern half of the neighborhood is a 10-minute walk from the 31st Street beach.
-Baseball fans also enjoy Bronzeville’s close proximity to US Cellular Field, home of the Chicago White Sox.
+Baseball fans also enjoy Bronzeville’s close proximity to Guaranteed Rate Field, home of the Chicago White Sox.